This article covers signs that it might be time to leave your unfaithful spouse.

 Maybe you’ll even understand where you and your spouse fit into the bigger picture.

 Can a Marriage Survive After Infidelity?

-Above are seven reasons why some partners should walk away from their spouse after infidelity has occurred.
-The reasons above should not be taken lightly; partners who have been cheated on should really hone into their wants and needs in the marriage and see if it is salvageable.
+Above we discussed seven reasons why some partners might walk away from their spouse after infidelity has occurred.
+The reasons above should not be taken lightly; partners who have been cheated on should really hone in on their wants and needs in the marriage and see if it is salvageable.

-If both partners are truly willing to commit to the healing process and work on communicating and fixing things in the relationship, then ultimately, their marriage can become stronger and possibly lead to a deeper level of intimacy than they had before.
+If both partners are genuinely willing to commit to the healing process and work on communicating and fixing things in the relationship, then ultimately, their marriage can become more robust and possibly lead to a deeper level of intimacy than they had before.

 Reasons Not to Divorce After Infidelity